TheDreamer123/TheDreamer123/README.md

 **Though I am not proud of some, and neither am I advanced in all, I can understand a bit of a couple of them!**

+**If you consider Brainfuck a programming language, I messed around a bit with it also.**

 ## What I'm currently using

 **Obviously, I don't really use all languages I already had contact with, currently, I mostly use:**